MicrosoftDocs/azure-docs/articles/batch/batch-rendering-architectures.md

 The following diagram shows a hybrid scenario that includes the following Azure services:

-* **Compute** - Azure Batch pool or Virtual Machine Scale Set,
+* **Compute** - Azure Batch pool or Virtual Machine Scale Set.

-* **Network** - Cross-premises: Azure ExpressRoute or VPN.
+* **Network** - On-premises: Azure ExpressRoute or VPN.
 Azure: Azure VNet.

-* **Storage** - Input files: NFS or CFS using Azure VMs, synchronized with on-premises storage via Azure File Sync or RSync.
-Output files: Blob storage.
+* **Storage** - Input and output files: NFS or CFS using Azure VMs, synchronized with on-premises storage via Azure File Sync or RSync.

   ![Cloud bursting - Hybrid with NFS or CFS](./media/batch-rendering-architectures/hybrid-nfs-cfs.png)